Do you have the right to psilocybin-assisted psychotherapy?

 - It is thus in the public interest that psilocybin psychotherapy be legally available from qualified professionals for desperate end-of-life patients who have exhausted other treatment alternatives.

-Responsible patients in serious psychological need and deserve respect for their decision to seek psilocybin-assisted psychotherapy when conventional treatments have failed them.
+Responsible patients in serious psychological need deserve respect for their decision to seek psilocybin-assisted psychotherapy when conventional treatments have failed them.